dondeptu/to-do-list/README.md

 # To do list

 Hi!
-This is a simple to do list website I created as a part of learning web aplications in pure Java Script.
+This is a simple to do list website I created as part of learning web applications in pure JavaScript.

-The user can write a task and press the button to write it down on the list.
+The user can write a task and press the button to add it to the list.
 In the application you can also tick a completed task and delete it.

 ## Demo